 Here’s the link where you can book train tickets to Gornergrat.

 8. Glacier Experience

-If you haven’t seen a glacier before, you have another reason to visit Zermatt.
-Several glaciers can be seen from Zermatt, and one of them is really impressive!
-Zermatt’s most famous glacier is Gorner Glacier—the third-largest glacier in the alps.
+If you’ve never laid eyes on a glacier before, Zermatt offers you another compelling reason to visit.
+The region boasts several glaciers, and one of them is truly awe-inspiring.
+Zermatt’s most renowned glacier is the Gorner Glacier, ranking as the third-largest glacier in the Alps.

 9. More Natural Beauty

 Travelers are in for an immersive natural experience in Zermatt.

 Zermatt, with its lush forests, scenic meadows, majestic glaciers, expansive snow-capped peaks, and the iconic Matterhorn, is a testament to undeniable natural beauty.
 Yet, there’s more to Zermatt’s repertoire of natural marvels.
 The area is also home to a stunning gorge and a serene waterfall, enhancing the allure of any nature adventure in Zermatt.